Associate Professor and Chair, Human Development and Social Policy

 Quantitative Methods II: Regression Analysis This course is intended to be a continuation of the quantitative methods sequence that begins with Quantitative Methods I. The course will cover applied statistical methods, and will provide useful tools for students who intend to conduct their own statistical analyses, as well as those who want to become critical consumers of others' analyses.
 Topics to be covered include the use of data for descriptive and causal analyses, linear regression, experimental design, panel data methods, hierarchical linear models and instrumental variables.

 Topics (20): Quantitative Methods II: Regression Analysis This course is intended to be a continuation of the quantitative methods sequence that begins with Quantitative Methods I. The course will cover applied statistical methods, and will provide useful tools for students who intend to conduct their own statistical analyses, as well as those who want to become critical consumers of others' analyses.
 Topics to be covered include the use of data for descriptive and causal analyses, linear regression, experimental design, panel data methods, hierarchical linear models and instrumental variables.
-Coursework will include both problem solving and computer-based assignments that involve conducting data analysis and writing and communicating descriptions of statistical results.

 Economics of Inequality and Discrimination Students learn core economic concepts and empirical tools to analyze the causes and consequences of inequality and discrimination.
 Topics include neighborhoods and stratification, housing policy, crime, earnings inequality, and the role of education in creating and reducing disparities.
 Prerequisites: ECON 202 and SESP 210 or equivalent.